 For more information on the spa see below.

-Although I was provided a complimentary visit to the Laugarvatn Fontana Geothermal Baths,
+Although I was provided with a complimentary visit to the Laugarvatn Fontana Geothermal Baths,